View photos!

 What do I need to know about the post-race portion of the event?

-The race will end in the K Lot at Lincoln Financial Field.
+The race will end in the Navy Yard.
 After crossing the finish line, make sure to continue moving into the runner refreshment area.

 Please be considerate of others and only take one of each item.